Chameleon: Adaptive Caching and Scheduling for Many-Adapter LLM Inference Environments: Opportunities in Many-Adapter Settings

-Our findings challenge the common design decision to discard the adapters from GPU memory if none of the currently running requests use them~\cite{slora,dlora-osdi}.
-We find that keeping them in GPU memory can significantly improve performance, especially in high load scenarios, and, that there is a substantial fraction of otherwise idle GPU memory that can be used for this.
+These findings challenge the common design decision to discard the adapters from GPU memory if none of the currently running requests use them~\cite{slora,dlora-osdi}.
+We find that keeping them in GPU memory can significantly improve performance, especially in high load scenarios, and that there is a sizable amount of idle GPU memory that can be used for this.

-\textbf{Insight \#2:} Frequent loading of adapters from host to GPU memory creates bandwidth contention, degrading the system performance.
+\textbf{Insight \#2:} Frequent loading of adapters from host to GPU memory creates bandwidth contention, degrading system performance.
 Idle GPU memory can be repurposed to cache adapters and mitigate some of these overheads.
-However, dynamic resizing of the cache is essential as idle memory fluctuates heavily based on request traffic.
+However, dynamic resizing of the cache is essential, as the amount of idle memory fluctuates heavily.